skepee-LAB/Mapster-AutoMapper-Benchmark/README.md

 # Mapster - AutoMapper

 ## Introduction
 This is an analysis of the use of the two most famous mapping tools: [Automapper](https://github.com/AutoMapper/AutoMapper) and [Mapster](https://github.com/MapsterMapper/Mapster).
-We will show some benchmarks in two different types:

-- base code tested by using [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).
+We will show some benchmarks by using [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).

-- a real use case with a WebApi endpoint by using [Benchmark Rest](https://github.com/skepee-PROTOTYPE/Benchmark-Rest-Api).

 ## Automapper